 Please note: There may be limitations to the ministries and services available during the pandemic.
 Please call the phone numbers listed to inquire about the availability of the particular ministry.

 What happens if someone can no longer attend Mass?

 Ministers of Care from Our Lady of Lourdes Parish bring Holy Communion to private homes, and a number of care centers and assisted living facilities in the area.
 Other parishes bring Holy Communion to Banner Del Webb, Banner Boswell, and other care centers and homes outside of our parish boundaries.
-If you are unable to get to Mass, please call, Director of Pastoral Care, Whitney Lynch, 623-344-7285 to arrange for a Minister of Care.
+If you are unable to get to Mass, please call Fernando Gomez, Director of Pastoral Care, at (623) 344-7285 to arrange for a Minister of Care.